BlogApp Experience

 An in-app survey will help you spot bugs and UX (user experience) shortcomings in the early development stage.

-Ask your users if they’ve encountered any issues while using the app.
-You can request general app feedback or inquire about specific features.
+Ask your app users if they've encountered any issues.
+You can request general in-app feedback or inquire about specific features.

 The best survey tools, such as Survicate, will let you run targeted surveys.
 They can appear in particular parts of the app or only to a specific group of users.
 This way, you'll quickly discover which parts of your apps need fixing.
 The survey template below allows you to gauge your users' impressions of your app: